Ted Kaczynski: Initial bombings

 Kaczynski's first mail bomb was directed at Buckley Crist, a professor of materials engineering at Northwestern University.
 On May 25, 1978, a package bearing Crist's return address was found in a parking lot at the University of Illinois at Chicago.
 The package was "returned" to Crist, who was suspicious because he had not sent it, so he contacted campus police.
 Officer Terry Marker opened the package, which exploded and caused minor injuries.
 Kaczynski had returned to Chicago for the May 1978 bombing and stayed there for a time to work with his father and brother at a foam rubber factory.
 In August 1978, his brother fired him for writing insulting limericks about a female supervisor Ted had courted briefly.
-The supervisor later recalled Kaczynski as intelligent and quiet, but remembered little of their acquaintanceship and firmly denied they had had any romantic relationship.
+The supervisor later recalled Kaczynski as intelligent and quiet but remembered little of their acquaintanceship and firmly denied they had had any romantic relationship.
 Kaczynski's second bomb was sent nearly one year after the first one, again to Northwestern University.
 The bomb, concealed inside a cigar box and left on a table, caused minor injuries to graduate student John Harris when he opened it.

-FBI involvement
+Airline bombing and clues

 In 1979, a bomb was placed in the cargo hold of American Airlines Flight 444, a Boeing 727 flying from Chicago to Washington, D.C.
-A faulty timing mechanism prevented the bomb from exploding, but it released smoke, which caused the pilots to carry out an emergency landing.
+The bomb released smoke, which caused the pilots to carry out an emergency landing.
 Authorities said it had enough power to "obliterate the plane" had it exploded.
+"Kaczynski had used a barometer-triggered device, and it had succeeded only in setting some mailbags on fire and forcing an emergency landing; in a letter written years later, the Unabomber expressed relief that the airline bomb had failed since its target had been too indiscriminate."
 Kaczynski sent his next bomb to the president of United Airlines, Percy Wood.
 Wood received cuts and burns over most of his body.

 Kaczynski left false clues in most bombs, which he intentionally made hard to find to make them appear more legitimate.
 Clues included metal plates stamped with the initials "FC" hidden somewhere (usually in the pipe end cap) in bombs, a note left in a bomb that did not detonate reading "Wu—It works!
 I told you it would—RV," and the Eugene O'Neill one-dollar stamps often used as postage on his boxes.
 He sent one bomb embedded in a copy of Sloan Wilson's novel Ice Brothers.
-The FBI theorized that Kaczynski's crimes involved a theme of nature, trees and wood.
-He often included bits of a tree branch and bark in his bombs; his selected targets included Percy Wood and Professor Leroy Wood.
+The FBI theorized that Kaczynski's crimes involved a theme of nature, trees, and wood.
+He often included bits of a tree branch and bark in his bombs; his selected targets included Percy Wood and Leroy Wood.
 The crime writer Robert Graysmith noted his "obsession with wood" was "a large factor" in the bombings.